 Final Examination.
 The final examination will be cumulative.
 To do well, it will be important to keep up during the semester and review all notes and assignments for the course.
 Working problems-frequently and consistently-may be the best overall approach to mastering the course material.
+You are strongly encouraged to work all of the old exams (posted on Canvas) as well as end-of-chapter problems from our textbook, and the others listed above.
 Please bring and display your Gator1 Card for the final.